gmazzap/Occipital/README.md

 }, 1 );
 ```

-Difference is not the number of lines of code, difference is also in
+Difference is not only the number of lines of code, difference is also in

  - readability
  - the fact that to obtain same result in WordPress is needed to use global variables with undocumented properties, e.g. did you know that a script is printed in footer if the `extra['group']` argument is set to 1? (even if you knew that, sure you didn't learn it from documentation).
 Even the class of the object we access is named [`_WP_Dependency`](https://developer.wordpress.org/reference/classes/_wp_dependency/) suggesting it is a "private" class.
 On the contrary, in Occipital everything is done using an expressive, public and documented API.
  - the fact that to make it works in core we need to use a specific hook, where in Occipital there’s a lot of flexibility regarding *timing*.

-Regarding Occipital API, in the example above there is a **`getSrc()`** method: it is only one of the getter available for assets objects, there is a getter for every setter, so we have:
+Regarding Occipital API, in the example above there is a **`getSrc()`** method: it is only one of the getter available for assets objects,
+in facts, there is a getter for every setter, so we have:

  - `setHandle()` ---> `getHandle()`
  - `setSrc()`  ---> `getSrc()`